Thanks to The Particular Baptist Team who provided feedback and/or edits to this article.

 Paul wanted to clarify what he was talking about.
 We would have to leave this earth to completely avoid them!
 It is the one who claims Christ yet shows no repentance that we are to avoid — church discipline is in view here.
 Also, how are we to tell the lost about Christ while we are separated from them!
 We would have to disobey Christ’s Great Commission in order to leave this world.
 Christians are to be living in this world and be a light in a dark place.

 Using Our Minds Rightly

 What does all this have to do with how we think about eternity?
 What we THINK or BELIEVE about our relation to the world will dictate how we live in it.
 If we think that the way we are to live with eternity in mind is to leave the world, we will have a warped view of what it means to genuinely have a heavenly mindset.
-A heavenly mindset is the one that is constantly thinking about the things of God.
-The Psalmist lays this bare:

 The one who is righteous follows God’s law and his MIND is focused on it.
 He is constantly meditating on it.
 His grounding in God’s law leads him to prosper and walk obediently.
 And where is God’s law found?
 In His Word.
 This is the foundation of how we are to live in this world and think rightly.
 This ultimately is where we should look and where all thoughts and worldviews must be vetted.
 Manmade rules of how we are to think rightly will never be able to compare to this and, in fact, do nothing to stop the indulgence of the flesh (Colossians 2:23).